 Must order: Don’t leave without trying the cinnamon twist!

 Po’s Atelier, GF, 70 Po Hing Fong, Sheung Wan, Hong Kong, www.facebook.com/posatelier

 If you’re down in Stanley, make sure to check out this little gem tucked inside the Plaza.
 Stocking everything from freshly baked bread and pastries, to wine, cheese and charcuterie, this shop is so much more than just a bakery.
-All the French goodies on offer tempt us inside (and are perfect for an evening in!), but the bread especially is not to be missed.
+All the French goodies on offer tempt us inside (and are perfect for an evening in!), but the bread (which is baked fresh daily with non GMO flour!) is not to be missed.